engineervix/zed-news-talk-ogn/slides.md

 # Why did I build this?

 - I'm generally terrible at keeping up with current affairs
-- I wanted to learn how to work with AI tools while solving a real problem
 - I was inspired by [Hackercast](https://camrobjones.com/hackercast/) -- an AI-generated podcast summary of Hacker News, by [Cameron Jones](https://camrobjones.com/)
+- Opportunity to learn how to work with AI tools while solving a real problem

 <!--
 - time: 1.5 minutes